Giants vs. Mets Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Wade has 67 hits with 12 doubles, a triple, nine home runs, 52 walks and 28 RBI.
-He's also stolen two bases.
+- Thairo Estrada has put up 78 hits with 18 doubles, a triple, nine home runs and 15 walks.
+He has driven in 30 runs with 18 stolen bases.

 |Opponent